What is Earnings Call?

 An earnings call transcript has a defined structure that VectorFin's pipeline uses for intelligent chunking:

 VectorFin segments transcripts into 512-token chunks with 64-token overlap.
-Speaker identification is preserved in the chunk metadata — Q&A chunks include the speaker's name and role, enabling filtering for CFO-only commentary or specific analyst questions.
+Speaker identification is preserved in chunk metadata.
+Q&A chunks include the speaker's name and role, allowing you to filter for CFO-only commentary or questions from specific analysts.

-Fiscal period format used in VectorFin: {YYYY}-Q{N} where N is the company's fiscal quarter number (1-4).
-Note: a company with a June 30 fiscal year end will have its Q1 = July-September, which corresponds to calendar Q3.
-VectorFin stores both the fiscal period label and the calendar quarter for cross-company comparison.
+Fiscal period format in VectorFin: {YYYY}-Q{N} where N is the company's fiscal quarter number (1-4).
+A company with a June 30 fiscal year end has its Q1 = July-September, which is calendar Q3.
+VectorFin stores both the fiscal period label and calendar quarter for cross-company comparison.

 How VectorFin Uses This

-VectorFin embeds every earnings call transcript for 5,000+ tickers back to 2018, totaling approximately 200,000+ calls and 50M+ embedding chunks stored in:
+VectorFin embeds every earnings call transcript for the S&P 500 (beta), stored in:

 gs://vectorfinancials-data/warehouse/embeddings/transcripts/Each chunk row: ticker, fiscal_period, chunk_idx, section (prepared/qa), speaker, effective_ts (fiscal period end), knowledge_ts (ingestion time), embedding (float[768]).